 - CCX140 - Targeting the chemokine receptor known as CCR2, CCX140 is currently in Phase II clinical development in patients with diabetic nephropathy, a form of kidney disease.
-Data from an ongoing 52-week clinical trial in approximately 200 patients are expected in the fourth quarter of 2014.
+Data from an ongoing 52-week clinical trial in 332 patients were reported in the fourth quarter of 2014.
 The primary and secondary end points were met;

-- CCX872 - Our second generation orally administered inhibitor targeting CCR2, CCX872 is expected to complete Phase I clinical trial in 2014.
+- CCX872 - Our second generation orally administered inhibitor targeting CCR2, CCX872 completed Phase I clinical trial in 2014.
 A Phase Ib clinical trial with CCX872 in Pancreatic Cancer is expected to start in H1 2015;

 - Vercirnon (also known as Traficet-EN, or CCX282) -Targeting the chemokine receptor known as CCR9, vercirnon is our drug candidate for the treatment of patients with moderate-to-severe Crohn's disease.
-In September 2013, we regained all rights to this program from our former partner Glaxo Group Limited, or GSK, an affiliate of GlaxoSmithKline.
-The asset is being transferred back to us and we expect to outline next steps in the second half of 2014; and
+In September 2013, we regained all rights to this program from our former partner Glaxo Group Limited, or GSK, an affiliate of GlaxoSmithKline. and

 - CCX507 - Our second generation CCR9 inhibitor for the treatment of inflammatory bowel disease, or IBD, CCX507 is expected to complete Phase I clinical development in the first half of 2014.